 SENIOR FINANCIAL OFFICERS

-The Chief Executive Officer and Chief Financial and Operating Officer (individually, each a “Senior Financial Officer” and, collectively, the “Senior Financial Officers”) of Dolphin Digital Media, Inc. and its subsidiaries (collectively, the “Company”) are expected to conduct themselves with the highest degree of honesty and ethics when acting on behalf of the Company.
+The Chief Executive Officer and Chief Financial and Operating Officer (individually, each a “Senior Financial Officer” and, collectively, the “Senior Financial Officers”) of Dolphin Entertainment, Inc. and its subsidiaries (collectively, the “Company”) are expected to conduct themselves with the highest degree of honesty and ethics when acting on behalf of the Company.
 This Code of Ethics has been adopted by the Board of Directors of the Company (the “Board”) to promote (i) honest and ethical conduct, (ii) proper disclosure in the Company’s periodic reports, (iii) compliance with applicable laws, rules, and regulations by the Company’s senior officers who have financial responsibilities, (iv) prompt internal reporting of violations of the Code of Ethics to the appropriate person identified in the Code of Ethics, and (iv) accountability for adherence to the Code of Ethics.

 Principles and Responsibilities

 In performing your duties, each of you, as Senior Financial Officers of the Company, agrees to abide by and to promote, to the best of your knowledge and ability, the following principles and responsibilities governing your professional and ethical conduct:

 You must always conduct yourself in an honest and ethical manner, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships.

 Conflicts of Interest; Confidentiality; Company Assets